 So what does this mean?

-You have until the Demand Due Date to pay your delinquent taxes.
+You have until the Demand Due Date of March 27, 2020 to pay your delinquent taxes.
 If you fail to pay by the due date, the Tax Collector MAY (included, but not limited to):

 - Serve an Alias Tax Warrant through a Marshal

 - Send to a Collection Agency that records the delinquency to the Credit Agencies

 - Enforce by levy and sell their real estate through either a Tax Sale or Third Party